ONLINE HELP

 WINDEV Mobile This constant is not available.

-maskFileSizeNumeric mask for the file and disk sizes.
+maskFileSizeNumeric mask for file and disk sizes.

 maskScientificNumeric input mask for scientific notation.